 March 28, 1938: This photo of Judy and others at Freddie Bartholomew’s birthday party is given this date although we know that Judy was still on her Everybody Sing tour, in fact on this day Judy and her mother arrived in Minneapolis, Minnesota, spending the night there before going up to Grand Rapids (Judy’s birthplace) the following day.
 Judy didn’t return to MGM until April 4th.

 Freddie’s birthday was indeed March 28th so this photo might have been taken in 1937 rather than in 1938 or the party was on an earlier date in 1938.
 He certainly looks more like the “older” Freddie.

 March 28, 1938: This letter written by Judy to Frank Perry was mailed on this date.
 It’s unknown exactly what date Judy wrote the letter but considering that on this day she and her mother had left the Palmer House hotel in Chicago and were on their way to Minneapolis, Minnesota, it was most likely written on March 27th and dropped off at the hotel front desk when they checked out on the 28th.
-The letter is a peek inside of Judy’s romantic teenaged mind at the time, showing that in spite of being a star she was still a teen!
+The letter is a peek inside Judy’s romantic teenage mind at the time, showing that in spite of being a star she was still a teen!
 According to Judy’s letter, she was writing to Perry once or twice a day but this is the only known letter to have survived.

 Thank you to Bobby Waters for sharing this!